ozcanmirzanli/packmate-travel-list/README.md

 License
 This project is open-source and available under the MIT License.

-Enjoy planning and packing for your trips with the Packmate Trip Packing List App! 🚞✈️🚀
+Enjoy planning and packing for your trips with the Trip Packing List App! 🚞✈️🚀